MAKWilkinson/HowToUseGit/README.md

 Use "git checkout branchName" in terminal to switch between branches.

+### 4.1 Option 1 - Merge in Terminal using Git

-Use "git diff branchName" in termianl to see all changes between the master.
+Use "git diff master" in termianl to see all changes between the master and the branch you are currently in. press "q" in terminal to exit the interface after reviewing.

+Change into your master branch using "git checkout master"

 Use "git merge" in terminal to merge the two branches.

+### 4.2 Option 2 - Push Back up to GitHub

+Commit all changes to the new branch using steps above in 2.

+Use "git push origin branchName" in terminal to push the branch up.